edisplay/RCB_TA_notes/week-14-node-express-handlebars/homework_instructions.md

 ### Introduction

-* You will create a single page Node Express App.
+* You will create a "single page" Node Express App.
+			* it will look and act like a single page app, but it won't be a single page app

 * You will use Handlebars to generate HTML.